danielneil/Smart-Worm-Habitat/mantra.md

-# Why Create a Smart Worm Farm?
+# Why Create a Smart Worm Habitat?

 We need to move towards circular economies, and away from the take-make-waste model to something far more environmentally responsible/sustainable.